ouspg/SOP-Robot/docs/BRINGUP.md

 }"
 ```

+**Note: When driving the head_tilt_left/right joints, you must move the both servos simulatenously the same amount to the correct directions!**

+**Note: The head_tilt_vertical_joint is easily overloaded due to the weight of the head and stickiness of the drive screw, and the servo will stop responding.
+Requires mechanical improvement.**

 If you want to move only one joint at a time, it possible by omitting the other joints:

 ```console